John Gross (musician): Early career

-Raised in a musical family, he launched his professional career at age 8 in Los Angeles, playing clarinet for the L.A.
+Raised in a musical family, he launched his professional career at age of 8 in Los Angeles, playing clarinet for the L.A.
 County Parks and Recreation Youth Orchestra.
 Gross studied clarinet with Phil Sobel and Vito Susca, and saxophone with Ronnie Lang and John Graas.
 As a child and youth Gross played in the Burbank Youth Symphony, All-Southern California Junior High School Orchestra, American Youth Symphony, L.A.
 All-City High School Band, I.O.F.
 Robin Hood Youth Band, and Sepulveda Youth Band.

 At age 14, Gross was playing at the Gas House in Venice Beach, the epicenter of L.A.
 Beat culture (which led to a police visit, and the threat of juvenile detention for John and his date).
 John earned his jazz improv chops in L.A.'s jazz scene playing at venues such as the Hillcrest Club on Washington Boulevard with jazz greats such as Ornette Coleman, Don Cherry, Gary Peacock, and Horace Tapscott, who were participants of the scene at the time, and the shapers of L.A. jazz.

 At age 16, Gross dropped out of the California State University, Northridge, and hit the road with Harry James.
 The band was playing on a bill with the famous crooner Billy Eckstine ("My Foolish Heart").

 Gross continued to work in top-level bands in the early '60s, touring with Lionel Hampton, Johnny Mathis, Stan Kenton, and Woody Herman.

 In the mid-60s, Gross was playing at the Lighthouse Café in Hermosa Beach with regulars Warne Marsh, Lou Ciotti, Frank Strazzeri, Putter Smith, Dave Parlato, Abe and Sam Most, Jimmy Zito, Hart Smith, Sal Nistico, Frank De La Rossa and Dave Koonse.